A century after German rule, genocide compensation deal divides Namibia

-Category: World Hits: 8Despite being the first genocide of the 20th century, the 1904-1908 massacre of the indigenous Herero and Nama peoples by German colonial troops in Namibia remains a little-known chapter of history.
+Category: World Hits: 17Despite being the first genocide of the 20th century, the 1904-1908 massacre of the indigenous Herero and Nama peoples by German colonial troops in Namibia remains a little-known chapter of history.
 It was not until May of this year that Berlin officially recognised its responsibility for the atrocities.
 Our regional correspondents report.

 Read more https://www.france24.com/en/tv-shows/revisited/20211112-a-century-after-german-rule-genocide-compensation-deal-divides-namibia